Information Message from the President of the Pharmaceutical Manufacturers Association of Japan

 However, as you are aware, the Japanese drug pricing system has been transformed considerably since its inception due to repeated revisions since then, and it has gone beyond drug lag to drug loss.

 The report of the expert panel of the Ministry of Health, Labour and Welfare published on June 12, 2023, clearly analyzes this situation and outlines the future direction of the system.
 The stage then shifts to the Central Social Insurance Medical Council (Chuikyo).
-Under the leadership of the new chairman of the Pharmaceutical Manufacturers Association of Japan (PMAJ), Mr. Hiroaki Ueno, I am determined to pursue a vision for strengthening drug discovery capabilities, including ideal drug prices, as a member of the PMAJ, and to make concrete the proposals made by the PMAJ to date.
-At the same time, we believe that it is necessary to advance discussions on the organization of the Pharmaceutical Manufacturers Association of Japan (PMAJ), including how it should be organized.
+Under the leadership of the JPMA's new chairman, Hiroaki Ueno, I am determined to pursue the JPMA's vision of strengthening drug discovery capabilities, including ideal drug prices, and to make concrete the proposals made by the JPMA to date.
+At the same time, we believe that it is necessary to discuss the organization of the JPMA, including how it should be organized.

-We are determined to move flexibly to enhance the presence of the Pharmaceutical Manufacturers Association of Japan (PMAJ) and to respond to the severe budgeting situation at the end of the year.
+We are determined to move flexibly to enhance the JPMA's presence and to respond to the severe budgeting situation at the end of the year.

 I look forward to the guidance and cooperation of all our member companies.